f5devcentral/tmos-cloudinit/README.md

 ### Supplying dhcpv4_options via user-data

-When the infrastructure does not supply the required DHCPv4 options in the lease offerings, or when what is supplied needs to be modified, `tmos_dhcpv4_tmm` can read option values from declared as `dhcpv4_options` dictionary.
+When the infrastructure does not supply the required DHCPv4 options in the lease offerings, or when what is supplied needs to be modified, `tmos_dhcpv4_tmm` can read option values from the `dhcpv4_options` dictionary attribute.
 The following DHCPv4 options are supported with `dhcpv4_options`.

 | DHCPv4 Option | Relivant Interfaces | Description|
 | --------------------- | ------------- | ---------------|